metosin/compojure-api/README.md

 ## Routes

-You can use either [vanilla Compojure routes](https://github.com/weavejester/compojure/wiki) or their enchanced versions found from this lib.
-Enchanced versions can be used mostly as an drop-in-replacement from their Compojure counterparts.
-Macros with `*` in their name (`GET*`, `POST*`) denotes it can handle special syntax that would not work with the original counterparts.
+You can use [vanilla Compojure routes](https://github.com/weavejester/compojure/wiki) or their enchanced versions from `compojure.api.core`.
+Enchanced versions have `*` in their name (`GET*`, `POST*`, `defroutes*` etc.) so that they don't get mixed up with the originals.
+Enchanced version can be used exactly as their ancestors but have also new behavior, more on that later.

-Namespace `compojure.api.sweet` acts as a entry point for most of the functions and macros in this lib.
+Namespace `compojure.api.sweet` is a public entry point for all routing, importing Vars from `compojure.api.core`, `compojure.api.swagger` and `compojure.core`.
+If ignoring the `*`s with some macros, it can be used as a drop-in-place replacement for `compojure.core`.

 ### sample sweet application